pursuit-nw-accelerator/crud-takehome-challenge/README.md

 1. When creating or updating an application, validate the client's input.
 Return the correct status code if it's not valid.
     - There must be a company and status
     - The status must be one of the statuses listed in `constants.js`
-    - The url field is optional
+    - The url field is optional, but should have a `null` value if it isn't present.
     - No other fields should be present (including `id`, `createdAt`, `updatedAt`, `admin`, etc.)
 1. Replace this README with a new README file.
 It must contain the following:
     - A title